-Lessons From The United Nations: An Interview With Mike Reed
+Lessons From the United Nations: An Interview With Mike Reed

 Recently, Mike decided he would experience cultural relations from the perspective of the Model UN, held every year in New York City.
 I caught up with Mike to ask him about his trip and his newfound insights into the challenges of navigating nations.